robn/Consul/README.md

     git clone https://github.com/robn/Consul.git

-# AUTHORS

-- Robert Norris <rob@eatenbyagrue.org>

 # CONTRIBUTORS

+- Rob N ★ <robn@robn.io>
 - Aran Deltac <bluefeet@gmail.com>
+- Michael McClimon

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2015 by Robert Norris.
+This software is copyright (c) 2015 by Rob N ★.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.